Who We Are

 Careers

 We believe in teachers!
-Join the Cathedral community and experience what it means to create transformative learning experiences for our students through collaboration, curiosity, innovation, and a growth mindset.
+Join the Cathedral School community and experience what it means to create transformative learning experiences for our students through collaboration, curiosity, innovation, and a growth mindset.

 We recognize the challenges associated with working in San Francisco.
 For this reason, we are committed to supporting our faculty and staff, both in and out of the classroom.
-A career at Cathedral includes:
+A career at Cathedral School includes:

 • Salaries and benefits that are among the most generous of any school in the Bay Area